 The novel coronavirus has had some very bad effects on the non-bank lending business.
 Never before has the lender food chain become so apparent.
-It’s become obvious who has their own capital and who’s scrambling to find it as the coronavirus economic crisis has continued to freeze many sources.
+As the coronavirus economic crisis continues to freeze many sources, it has become obvious who is scrambling to find their own capital and who already has it.

 In the private lender ecosystem, where does the money come from—and why have we seen the freezes we have?

 Understanding the capital food chain can help both borrowers and lenders mitigate and prevent the impact of such freezes in the future and better equip the market for rapid changes in capital market confidence.